Implications of NICER for neutron star matter: the QHC21 equation of state: Abstract

 \section{Abstract}

-The recent NICER measurement of the radius of the neutron star PSR J0740+6620, and the inferred small variation in neutron star radii from $1.4M_\odot$ to $2.1M_\odot$, suggest that the neutron star equation of state remains relatively stiff up to baryon densities $n \sim$ 2-4 times nuclear saturation density, $n_0$ -- the region where we expect hadronic matter to be undergoing transformation into quark matter.
-To delineate the physics from the nuclear to the quark matter regimes we use the quark-hadron-crossover (QHC) template to construct an updated equation of state, QHC21.
-We include nuclear matter results primarily based on chiral effective field theory, but also note results of using nuclear matter variational calculations based on empirical nuclear forces, thus covering the range of uncertainties in the nuclear equation of state.
-To allow for a possible early transition to quark degrees of freedom we begin the crossover regime from nucleons to quarks at $1.5n_0$.
-The resulting equations of state are stiffer than our earlier QHC19 at $\lesssim 2n_0$, predicting larger radii in substantial agreement with the NICER data, with accompanying peaks in sound velocity at 2-4$n_0$.
-We discuss possible microscopic mechanisms underlying stiffening of the equation of state.\\ \\ \\
+The recent NICER measurement of the radius of the neutron star PSR J0740+6620, and the inferred small variation of radii from 1.4$M_\odot$ to 2.1$M_\odot$, reveal key features of the equation of state of neutron star matter.
+The pressure rises rapidly in the regime of baryon density $n \sim$ 2-4 times nuclear saturation density, $n_0$ -- the region where we expect hadronic matter to be undergoing transformation into quark matter -- and the pressure in the nuclear regime is greater than predicted by microscopic many-body variational calculations of nuclear matter.
+To incorporate these insights into the microscopic physics from the nuclear to the quark matter regimes, we construct an equation of state, QHC21, within the framework of quark-hadron crossover (QHC).
+We include nuclear matter results primarily based on the state-of-the-art chiral effective field theory, but also note results of using nuclear matter variational calculations based on empirical nuclear forces.
+We employ explicit nuclear degrees of freedom only up to $n \sim 1.5n_0$, in order to explore the possibility of further physical degrees of freedom than nucleonic here.
+The resulting QHC21, which has a peak in sound velocity in $\sim 2$-$4 n_0$, is stiffer than the earlier QHC19 below 2$n_0$, predicting larger radii in substantial agreement with the NICER data. \\

 \keywords{dense matter, equation of state, stars: neutron, quarks}